Mission:

 - To plan and conduct personnel and commands training according to NATO standards and procedures and to fully implement the system for training management, to develop leaders-training instructors.

-Lieutenant Colonel Ristoski Tomica
+Lieutenant Colonel Mile Stanoevski

 Promotions:

-- Second Lieutenant -July 2004;
+- 2004 – Second Lieutenant

-- Lieutenant -August 2006;
+- 2008 – Lieutenant

 The battalion continues the tradition of the 15th Porechka assault brigade which was founded on the 27th of August, 1944 in the village Breznica, Makedonski Brod.
 Thus, the 27th of August is set to be the Day of the 3rd Mechanized Infantry Battalion (MIB) by a decree brought by the President of the Republic of Macedonia and the Supreme Commander of the Armed Forces of Macedonia, Dr. Gjorgje Ivanov.